Nyankosoup/buncaks/README.md

   <p align="center">
 Please don’t ever joke about my mental health.
 If you do, I will block you.
 If you’re my friend, I may lose interest in maintaining the friendship and start avoiding you, im uncomfortable.
 <p align="center">
 If you complain about it or make posts about me ignoring you—such as, “OH MY DAYS JARONA!!1!, this guy keeps ignoring me!
-Huhu… I’m so sad…”—just to get my attention or someone else’s, don’t expect me to feel bad or guilty.
+Huhu… I’m so sad..” just to get my attention or someone else’s, don’t expect me to feel bad or guilty.
 Your reaction is your responsibility, not mine.
 <p align="center">
 If you’ve crossed this boundary, I expect a sincere apology.
 Please respect my boundaries and PROMISE to never make jokes about my mental health again. (and my friend.. if you ignore this boundary, I may block you and distance myself from the friendship.
 If you make a mistake, apologize sincerely and respect my request moving forward.)
 <p align="center">